-3. Copyright Infringement/Repeat Infringer Policy.
+3. Third Party Intellectual Property Infringement.
 Verizon respects the intellectual property rights of third parties.
-Accordingly, you may not store any material or use Verizon's systems or servers in any manner that constitutes an infringement of third party intellectual property rights, including under US copyright law.
-You understand and agree that any and all use of the Service is subject to the terms of Verizon’s Copyright Alert Program, which are incorporated by reference herein.
-A description of the Copyright Alert Program can be found at http://myverizon.com/verizononlineterms or http://verizon.com/terms.
-Under the Copyright Alert Program, Verizon will send you an alert if possible copyright infringement, such as peer-to- peer video or audio file sharing is detected on your Internet connection so that you, as the account owner, can take steps to prevent any future possible infringement.
-In accordance with the Digital Millennium Copyright Act (DMCA) and other applicable laws, it is the policy of Verizon to suspend or terminate, in appropriate circumstances, the Service provided to any subscriber or account holder who is deemed to infringe third party intellectual property rights, including repeat infringers of copyrights.
+Accordingly, you may not store any material or use Verizon's systems or servers in any manner that constitutes an infringement of third party intellectual property rights, including, for example, under copyright law.
+Pursuant to Section 512 of the Digital Millennium Copyright Act, it is Verizon’s policy to terminate the account of repeat copyright infringers in appropriate circumstances.
 In addition, Verizon expressly reserves the right to suspend, terminate or take other interim action regarding the Service of any Subscriber or account holder if Verizon, in its sole judgment, believes that circumstances relating to an infringement of third party intellectual property rights warrant such action.
 These policies are in addition to and do not affect or modify any other rights Verizon may have under law or contract.
-If you believe that copyrighted material has been used in violation of this policy or otherwise been made available on the Service in a manner that is not authorized by the copyright owner, its agent or the law, please follow the instructions for contacting Verizon’s designated Copyright Agent as set forth in Verizon’s Copyright Policy located at http://www.verizon.com/copy.html.

 4. Verizon may, but is not required to, monitor your compliance, or the compliance of other subscribers, with the terms, conditions or policies of this Agreement and AUP.
 You acknowledge that Verizon shall have the right, but not the obligation, to pre-screen, refuse, move or remove any content available on the Service, including but not limited to content that violates the law or this Agreement.